Use Contour Lines to Calculate the Slope on a Topographic Map

 What is Slope?

 When studying topography, slope refers to the steepness or gradient of the terrain.
 It describes how quickly the elevation changes over a horizontal distance, and can be referred to as gradient, grade, incline, or pitch.
 The easiest way to explain slope is to pretend you are standing at the bottom of a hill.
-The incline of that hill is the slope.
+When you look up the hill, the incline going up is the slope.

 A terrain with contour lines that are widely distributed indicates a gradual slope.
 A narrow distance between the contour lines indicates a steep slope.
 Circular contour lines indicate the presence of a hill or a depression.